Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 **Institution:** Northwest Missouri State University, Maryville MO 64468, USA
 **Email:** [S572876@nwmissouri.edu](mailto:S572876@nwmissouri.edu) | [adeyemioluwatoba25@gmail.com](mailto:adeyemioluwatoba25@gmail.com)

+---

 ## Abstract

-This project examines disease incidence trends across California counties from 2001 to 2022, focusing on gender disparities and geographical hotspots.
-Using data from the California Department of Public Health, it highlights patterns in infectious diseases, analyzes the impact on different population groups, and provides actionable insights for public health interventions.
-Tableau and Microsoft Excel are utilized for data visualization, emphasizing significant trends and disparities.
+This project analyzes disease incidence and population impacts across California counties from 2001 to 2022.
+Using data sourced from the California Department of Public Health, the study identifies trends in disease incidence, gender disparities, and geographical hotspots.
+Analytical tools like Tableau and Microsoft Excel were used to visualize key patterns, highlighting the need for targeted public health interventions.

+---

 ## Keywords